 You can even order a hamper of treats to collect or have delivered direct to your holiday cottage.
 Check the Bodnant Welsh Food website for details.

 Bounce Below is a sister attraction to Zip World and you’ll find it at Zip World Titan in Blaenau Ffestiniog.
-It’s a unique underground playground set within an historic disused slate cavern which is just about twice the size of St Paul’s cathedral.
+It’s a unique underground playground set within a historic disused slate cavern which is just about twice the size of St Paul’s Cathedral.

 You need to be aged 7 or over to take part, and all bouncers must wear a jumpsuit and helmet which are provided for you.

 The mighty colossus of Caernarfon Castle is the biggest of Edward I’s fortresses in Wales.
 It was designed not just as a military stronghold, but as a seat of government and a royal palace.
 It’s where King Edward and his family lived when they visited Wales.